Thomas Dale Company BlogWe get asked many questions about pewter over the years, so we decided to present this blog to address those questions.

-There are two basic types of pewter, spun (such as plates by Boardman, Salisbury or Woodbury) and cast pieces (such as plates by ASL, every thing by Eagle Pewter or SKS Artina).
+There are two basic types of pewter, spun (such as plates by Boardman, Salisbury or Woodbury) and cast pieces (such as plates by ASL, every thing by Artina).
 Spun pieces are hand spun on lathes.
 Cast pewter pieces are generally heavier than spun pieces, as molds need room for the pewter to flow into.
 Cast pieces have the ability for a pewter smith to create intricate scenes with fine detail.

 We get asked by many people who inherited pewter or wish to sell it, if Thomas Dale Co. would be interested in buying their pewter piece.
 At this point we only buy only new product and directly from the manufacturers.

 If you have pieces to sell do some homework and find what the pieces are worth (see Value of older pieces in above paragraph).

 Then either sell them on eBay, Craig's list or see if your local antique store or auction house may sell them for you.
 If you are not familiar with eBay, there are companies that specialize in selling your pieces on eBay for a percent of the sale.